-Providing a number of spaces on-site available to the public is also effectively reducing private parking supply for the building, while also providing a community benefit.
+Public parking, or providing on-site parking spaces to the public, reduces private parking supply for the building, while also providing a community benefit.
 Allowing public parking on-site allows the parking provided to be utilized more efficiently.

 Reduced Parking Supply